3nvi/gatsby-intl/packages/gatsby-theme-intl/README.md

 - Creates all the necessary SEO tags for each of your new localized pages
 - Creates proper redirects based on Language headers, as well as the default/fallback language

-At its core, this plugin exposes two useful hooks:
+At its core, this plugin exposes the following:

 ### `usePageContext`